Jarob-H/Senior-Design/README.md

 controlled by a master device which is a Raspberry Pi 4 in our system.
 Follow the readme of Nanpy to install the [Arduino firmware](https://github.com/nanpy/nanpy-firmware) and the Nanpy Python library (```pip install nanpy```) onto the Ras Pi.

-Ensure that when running the bash script to generate the config file for the Arduino
+Ensure that when running the bash script to generate the config file for the Arduino that you select to include the stepper library.
+This allows you to create a stepper object on the Python side and control it through the arduino.

 ## Collaborators